SiewLinYap/SiewLinYap.github.io/_portfolio/Project3_analysis_on_housing_data.md

 * [OverallCondition shall be 5 and above]

 2) BsmtExposure: Refers to walkout or garden level walls
-* [Gd	Good Exposure]
+* [Good Exposure]

 3) SaleCondition: Partial Home was not completed when last assessed (associated with New Homes)
-* [Normal	Normal Sale]
+* [Normal Sale]

 Others renovatable features to consider :
-* Heating : GasA	Gas forced warm air furnace
+* Heating : Gas forced warm air furnace
-* Condition2 : Proximity to various conditions (if more than one is present) Norm	Normal
+* Condition2 : Normal proximity to various conditions (if more than one is present)
-* RoofMatl: Roof material CompShg	Standard (Composite) Shingle
+* RoofMatl: Roof material Standard (Composite) Shingle

-#### 2.4 Model Robustness : Should it be used to evaluate which properties to buy and fix up?
+#### 2.4 Model Robustness :
+#### Should it be used to evaluate which properties to buy and fix up?

-Key tables for both Fix features and Mix features were reviewed again to have an overview for commetary purpose
+Key tables for both Fix features and Mix features were reviewed again to have an overview for commentary purpose

 {% highlight js %}
 Mean_Prediction_Gap_Mix = np.mean(merge_table_mix_fix['Absolute Prediction Gap in $_Mix'])